 Having characterized equilibrium in the model, we can now perform comparative statics.
-We illustrate by discussing the impact of a change in the income stream from unemployment, b, and a change in productivity, y.
+We discuss the impact of a change in the income stream from unemployment, b, and a change in productivity, y, in the benchmark model with homogeneous productivity across types.
 Comparative statics with respect to other parameters follow directly, based on analogous arguments.

-An unexpected, exogenous increase in the income stream from unemployment, b' > b, leads to workers becoming discouraged earlier, and increases the level of unemployment.
+Changing unemployment benefits: An unexpected, exogenous increase in the income stream from unemployment, b' > b, leads to workers becoming discouraged earlier, and increases the level of unemployment.
 To see this, note that an increase in b improves all workers' payoff from inactivity.
-From condition (28) this leads to an increase in the subjective probability of being a high type that makes an unemployed worker indifferent between active search and discouragement.
-In other words, there is a new equilibrium unemployment duration T', such that the unemployed leave the active search pool earlier, i.e. $T' < T^$.
-This, in turn, leads to an increase in the wages that firms expect to pay to newly hired workers, as implied by the discussion of condition (30), and therefore reduces the job creation activity of firms.
-A lower labor market tightness $\theta' < \theta^$ and an earlier discouragement threshold $T' < T^$, lead, in turn, to a higher equilibrium unemployment level, $u' > u^$, as can be seen from condition (29).
+From condition (27) this leads to an increase in the subjective probability of being a high type that makes an unemployed worker indifferent between active search and discouragement.
+In other words, there is a new equilibrium unemployment duration T', such that the unemployed leave the active search pool earlier, i.e., $T' < T^$ .
+This, in turn, leads to an increase in the wages that firms expect to pay to newly hired workers, as implied by the discussion of condition (29), and therefore reduces the job creation activity of firms.
+A lower labor market tightness $\theta' < \theta^$ and an earlier discouragement threshold $T' < T^$ , lead, in turn, to a higher equilibrium unemployment level, $u' > u^$ , as can be seen from condition (30).
 We obtain analogous comparative static results for an exogenous increase in the search cost, c, by similar arguments.
-Higher search costs imply faster discouragement,
+Higher search costs imply faster discouragement, and a higher level of unemployment.